a-flyleaf/ygbtdm/au/notyet/ii.md

 <i>What are you, some kind of psychopath?
 Leave her alone.</i>

 I’m hungry.
 I’m so, *so* hungry.
-Even if I stop I’m going to hear her running around in here, like she has any chance of escaping like this, and then what?
+Even if I walk away I’m going to hear her running around in here, like she has any chance of escaping like this, and then what?
 At least this way, everything we’ve been through will actually amount to something.

 <i>You’re going to get staked.</i>

 Ha, I can imagine… she finally turns around and stabs me to shut me up.
 Or I get her to “submit,” and the moment I let my guard down—!
-Heh, god, I hope she does.
+Heh, god, I hope she does.<!--see I know exactly what I was going for but idk about the progrsesion; "submit"? add a /little/ more to the sentence where she cuts herself off? and like, in general, maybe tone down the "lmao hope I die," keep it. ~~subtler-->

 <i>You’re depraved.</i>

 And wicked, too.

-But… mm, I can’t just give myself to her.
-I’d come back, and she’d be gone, and it’d all be sad and futile.
+But… mm, I can’t just give myself to her.<!--yeah see this part. that's a Bit,--> I’d come back, and she’d be gone, and it’d all be sad and futile.
 I still have self-control, here.

 [img: KL continues stalking, ig; closer]